-Bees are very important to our environment and by creating a safe space for them to live and visit comfortably we also benefit.
-Planting colourful flowers doesn’t just brighten your space but attracts the bees who pollinate, bringing new life and potentially honey for you to enjoy.
-Having areas where students can observe the natural world also helps make students more conscious and aware of the natural world around them and how to look after it.
+Bees are very important to our environment.
+By creating a safe place for them to live we also benefit.
+Planting colourful flowers doesn’t just brighten your space but attracts the bees who pollinate, bringing new life and potentially honey to enjoy.
+Having areas where students can observe the natural world also helps develop student’s awareness of the natural world around them and how to care for it.

 Animals are always cute and fun to have around.
 They too allow kids to interact with their environment and teaches them about responsibility by having other living things to look after and take care of.
 Incorporating animals such as chickens and bees that produce eggs and honey is a great addition to any space and gets students out there and learning about their food.

 Location is important when incorporating edible spaces.
 It can be a great way to bring life into tucked away unused spaces.
 All you need is an area with, ideally, good soil and natural light.
 If you have a lot of choices on location, maybe near to a cooking or technology classroom is best.
 Likewise adding edible spaces near the library or other multipurpose spaces is also great, as these areas can be used as outdoor classrooms during warmer months.